 Filtering the row context

-When operating in DAX in a row context, it is common to apply filters to remove rows from an aggregation using the DAX FILTER
+When operating in DAX in a row context, it is common to apply filters to remove rows from an aggregation using the DAXFILTER

 function.